Omen-/personal-website/content/blog/dofus-maps.md

 [Wikipedia - Dofus](https://en.wikipedia.org/wiki/Dofus)

-In 2010, Ankama Games reveal a major update of dofus, Dofus 2.0, with updated graphics and new content.
+In 2010, Ankama Games reveal a major update of Dofus, Dofus 2.0, with updated graphics and new content.
 This new version was not well received by the community and it resulted significant loss in the playerbase.

 ![dofus](/images/dofus-maps/dofus2-4.png#center)
 <center>*Dofus 1.29 / 2.0* - Copyright © 2017 Ankama Games</center>